Bird Habitats And Decline

 If you're trying to actually see an emu in the wild, here's the practical version.
 BirdLife Australia makes it very simple: most people see emus along roadsides, near fences, or near other barriers.
 Emus move along landscape corridors, and roads and fence lines function as corridors.
 This means some of the best casual emu sightings happen from a car window in outback or rural Australia, not necessarily deep in a national park.

 National parks across inland and regional Australia are reliable locations: places like Mungo National Park in NSW, Flinders Ranges in South Australia, and Undara Volcanic National Park in Queensland regularly feature emus.
+NSW National Parks describes emus as widespread across NSW, which aligns with the idea that inland and regional national parks with suitable open habitat can be reliable places to spot them.
 In Western Australia, Kalbarri National Park and Nambung National Park are known emu spots.
 In Victoria, you can find emus in the Grampians and Little Desert National Park.
 The key across all of these is open, low-vegetation habitat with some access to water.

 Conservation and land use: where emus are thriving vs where they're under pressure